 As is the case with all German stock corporations, ElringKlinger operates on the basis of a dual system of corporate governance.
 The division of responsibilities between the Management Board and the Supervisory Board is governed by the German Stock Corporation Act, the Articles of Association and the by-laws and terms of reference for the Management Board and the Supervisory Board.

 The Management Board directs the company and manages its business on a day-to-day basis.
-Until December 31, 2015, it was composed of three members, from January 1 to February 23, 2016, of four members, and as from February 24, 2016, once again of three members.
+From January 1 to February 23, 2016, it consisted of four members.
+As from February 24, 2016, it consists of three members, who were appointed by the Supervisory Board.
 The members of the Management Board were appointed by the Supervisory Board.
 The duties performed by the Management Board are assigned on the basis of functional criteria.
 The Management Board is obliged to observe the interests of the company and increase enterprise value on a sustainable basis.
 Notwithstanding the individual duties assigned to each member, the members of the Management Board are jointly responsible for directing the company, deciding in particular on fundamental and significant issues relating to corporate policy, planning and the strategic direction of the company.
-The Management Board is responsible for preparing the annual financial statements and submitting quarterly and half-yearly reports.
+The Management Board is responsible for preparing the annual financial statements and submitting quarterly announcements and the half-year report.

 The Supervisory Board monitors the activities of the Management Board and acts in an advisory capacity.
 It consists of twelve members; in its present composition it has been elected to discharge its duties until the end of the General Meeting of Shareholders responsible for ratifying the acts of the Supervisory Board members for fiscal year 2019.
 Of the twelve members, six were elected by the employees of the German-based operating sites and six by the company's shareholders, as specified by the German Codetermination Act.
 Four of the members of the Supervisory Board elected by the shareholders are considered to be independent within the meaning of Section 5.4.2 of the Corporate Governance Code.
 The Supervisory Board is of the opinion that the body thus includes an appropriate number of independent members within the meaning of the Code.
 The Management Board and Supervisory Board operate in close and trusted collaboration for the purpose of determining the strategic route to be taken by the Group and safeguarding the long-term and sustained success of the company as a whole.
-The Supervisory Board meets in regular intervals, at least once a quarter.
-The Management Board reports on business performance, planning, strategy and implementation of the latter.
-It also provides a risk report at each Supervisory Board meeting.
+The Management Board reports to the Supervisory Board regularly, comprehensively, and in a timely manner on all relevant issues relating to strategy and its execution as well as planning, business performance, risk management, and compliance; it also reports on risks associated with company activities.
 The Supervisory Board monitors compliance with statutory provisions and company-specific guidelines.
 Significant decisions made at the Management Board level, such as acquisitions or the purchase and sale of property, are subject to the prior approval of the Supervisory Board.
-In-between Supervisory Board meetings, the Management Board informs the Supervisory Board promptly and comprehensively about the company's course of business as well as its corporate planning, strategy and risk management.
 The Supervisory Board places great emphasis on the effectiveness of the risk management system and therefore requests detailed and regular reports on the tools and measures that make up the internal control system.
 The work of the Supervisory Board is conducted both through the plenum itself as well as through committees.

 At present, members of the Supervisory Board form an Audit Committee, a Personnel Committee and – pursuant to the provisions set out in the German Codetermination Act – a Mediation Committee.
 The tasks, responsibilities and internal organization of the committees are in accordance with the authoritative statutory provisions and the requirements of the German Corporate Governance Code.
 At present, the Audit Committee comprises three members.
 It is responsible in particular for monitoring procedures relating to financial reporting and discussing with the independent auditor the annual financial statements prepared by the company.
 The Personnel Committee comprises three members, including the Chairman of the Supervisory Board.
 The Personnel Committee is responsible for preparing appointments to the Management Board and drawing up employment contracts.
 Definitive decisions are always made by the full Supervisory Board.
 The Mediation Committee consists of the Chairperson of the Supervisory Board, his Deputy as well as one member each elected by the Supervisory Board members representing the company's employees and the Supervisory Board members representing the company's shareholders.
 The sole duty of the Mediation Committee is to submit to the Supervisory Board recommendations for the appointment of Management Board members if the plenum of the Supervisory Board is unable to pass a resolution on such matters with the requisite majority.
 The replacement elections in respect of the Personnel Committee and the Mediation Committee, which are required as a result of individual members having stepped down from the Supervisory Board, had not yet taken place at the time of publication of this report.